One Year Later … The Weight Room in the Carriage House

 The Carriage House shortly after the big sale.
 It still needs lots of cleaning.

 The first step in our transformation journey was to declutter and clean out the Carriage House.
-We spent countless hours sorting through boxes, donating items we no longer needed, and hosting a large sale where most of the items found a new home.
+We spent countless hours sorting through boxes, donating items we no longer needed, and hosting a large sale where most items found a new home.
 It was a labor-intensive process, but the prospect of creating a functional and inspiring space kept us motivated.

 Adding Essential Features